What is School Leaver Employment Supports (SLES)?

 There are no limitations when it comes to helping participants achieve their employment goals.

-What makes WDEA Works SLES different?
+What makes are-able SLES different?

 We have been providing SLES for over two years and during this time we have supported 21% of our participants into open employment (where they are still working).